Sign In / Sign Out

 - Map and Locations

 The MS in criminology and criminal justice is a research degree program designed to provide students with a high level of theoretical and empirical knowledge about crime and criminal justice.
-The program also is designed to provide students with the advanced research skills needed for careers as criminal justice researchers and for continued study in doctoral programs in criminology or criminal justice.

-Additional Curriculum Information
+Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.